Akirapearl/scripting/README.md

 # scripting
-Random scripts on bash or powershell i might write over time.
+Collection of small bash-scripts or powershell utilities.